 “I scavenge, too,” said Matteo, trying for a deeper voice and missing the mark.

 “Maybe.
 But my money’s on you buy more than you scav’.
 I can see it in those clean fingernails.
 Ah, we’re just fuckin’ with you.
 Relax.
-It’s obvious you’re not pure scav’, ‘cause why else would old Dillo be hounding you?”
+We already known you’re not pure scav’, saw you get your stuff from Dillo.”
 A drink slammed a few seats down and then there was a loud creak of what could’ve been the bathroom door or an unseen exit.
+Dillo was gone.

-“Back where’s you say you been sending all that Texas Coin?” she asked.
+“Back where’s you say you been sending all that Texas Coin?” the female Ranger asked.